-Moving onto the DHCPv4 configuration elements, the first few elements define some global parameters. valid-lifetime defines for how long the addresses (leases) given out by the server are valid.
+Moving onto the DHCPv4 configuration elements, the first few elements define some global parameters. valid-lifetime defines how long the addresses (leases) given out by the server are valid.
 If nothing changes, a client that got an address is allowed to use it for 4000 seconds.
 (Note that integer numbers are specified as is, without any quotes around them.) renew-timer and rebind-timer are values (also in seconds) that define T1 and T2 timers that govern when the client will begin the renewal and rebind procedures.
-Note that renew-timer and rebind-timer are optional.
-If they are not specified the client will select values for T1 and T2 timers according to the RFC 2131.